mbkemec/LB2_project_Group_8/data_collection/readme.md

 - [`neg-cluster-results_all_seqs.fasta`](neg-cluster-results_all_seqs.fasta) – Clustered negative sequences (FASTA format)

 2. **Selecting Representative Sequences**
-   Representative sequences were selected from each cluster to:
+   **MMseqs2** also generated a FASTA file of representative sequences, selecting one sequence from each cluster to:
    - **Prevent data leakage** – protein families often share similar traits, so related sequences could otherwise be over-represented.
    - **Reduce overfitting** – uneven family sizes can cause large, highly populated families to dominate the dataset.